igorsterner/acs/README.md

 ## Input format

 As input, we used raw twitter text.
-We assume it is provided in JSON-line format, with each line including a "text" field (see e.g. `data/demonstration_example/de-en.jsonl`).
+We assume it is provided in JSON-line format, with each line including an "id" field and a "text" field (see e.g. `data/demonstration_example/de-en.jsonl`).

 ## Tools